karlascolleges-alt/Healthcare-Coding-Review/README.md

 The automated GitHub workflow also checks the Python code, parses the Snowflake SQL, runs the pipeline, and measures test coverage whenever I push a change or open a pull request.

-## Run the Snowflake workflow

-I run the numbered files in the `sql` folder in order inside a designated practice database and schema.

-1. `01_setup.sql`
-2. `02_seed_synthetic_data.sql`
-3. `03_build_results.sql`
-4. `04_analysis_views.sql`
-5. `05_data_quality_tests.sql`

-The final validation script checks source totals, output totals, output grain, excluded records, relationship integrity, and review status logic.

 ## Engineering decisions

 I keep diagnosis mappings outside the comparison logic so I can update a mapping version without rewriting the pipeline.
 I preserve unmapped codes instead of silently dropping them.
 This makes data quality problems visible.
 I aggregate each source before comparing it.
 This protects the final patient and condition grain from many to many join inflation.
 I separate domain logic from the dashboard and API.
 The same reconciliation code can support different interfaces without being duplicated.
 I use only synthetic information.
 The repository contains no protected health information, account credentials, or proprietary coding mappings.

 ## Limitations

-I created the condition groups for this educational project.
-They are not official CMS HCC mappings and cannot support real coding decisions.

-The project demonstrates a repeatable batch workflow with a small synthetic dataset.
-A production implementation would require approved mappings, access controls, secure infrastructure, monitoring, governance, and review by qualified coding and compliance professionals.
+The project demonstrates a repeatable batch workflow with a small synthetic dataset

 ## Technologies

 Python
 Snowflake SQL
 Streamlit
 FastAPI
 Pytest
 Ruff
 SQLFluff
 GitHub Actions
 Docker